RestApia/RestApia.Portal/pages/extensions.md

 ## Stay Tuned for Updates

-While we don’t have an exact release date for extensions, this is one of our top priorities for future updates.
-Keep an eye on our [roadmap](https://github.com/RestApia/RestApia.Community/issues/1) for more details, or join our [Discord Community](https://discord.gg/FZuQyEpYM4) to stay in the loop!
+Extensions are currently in beta, and while the documentation is still in progress, you can explore examples and find inspiration in our [GitHub repository](https://github.com/RestApia/RestApia.Shared/tree/main/src/Extensions).
+For more updates, feel free to join our [Discord Community](https://discord.gg/FZuQyEpYM4)!

 ---